ndless-nspire/nsptools-history/Ndless/branches/3.6/tools/MakeHotRebootPatches/ReadMe.txt

 Then:
 - MakeHotRebootPtch.exe 0x0 internal-pre-boot.img internal-post-boot.img hrpatches-internal-ram-ncas-3.6.0.h
-Remove the first patches for the vectors.
+Remove the first patches for the vectors and the screen buffer (0-96FF).
 - MakeHotRebootPtch.exe 0x10000000 os-pre-boot.img os-post-boot.img hrpatches-os-ncas-3.6.0.h

 Comparing an OS image produced by nspire_emu doesn't seem to be enough, the